GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 * **Ruby** to dynamically generate information
 * **Liquid** to insert that dynamic information into your HTML

-We'll also use some software development tools:
+You'll also use some software development tools:

 * **Terminal** (Mac), or
 * **Command Prompt** (Windows)